ChefYeshpal/webapp-trafficsim/README.md

     - I, for the past hour, have been trying to ADD A TURNING BULLSHIT into this, but do you know how hard it is?
 Honestly, I dont.
 It's too hard.
     - Changed the fade out animation for the vehicles, should fade out smoother now
     - Created a dedicated file for path functions, should maybe make it easier for me now?
+    - That's a;; that was really done, nothing new
+- 16 Oct 2025